Packrafting South Central Alaska, Chugach National Forest

 - Transportation to/from Anchorage and to various south-central Alaska locations

-Please note that the price of this trip has changed from what was originally published.
+Please note that the dates and price of this trip have changed from what was originally published.
 If you have questions, please contact us.

 The focus of this trip is to experience several south-central Alaska creeks, rivers, and glacial lakes from the intimate perspective of a packraft.
 Originally packrafts were invented for crossing rivers in Alaska, especially while competing in the Alaska Wilderness Classic.
 Little did anyone know that packrafting would become the next “hot” way to descend a river.
 Packrafts allow paddlers to hike into a remote location with a five-pound raft and float down a bouncy river back to civilization.
 First you will receive all-inclusive instruction about how to safely operate your packraft.
 Then, we will venture up a trail and experience the sheer joy of effortlessly packrafting down a creek or a river back to the trailhead.